samueltuoyo15/Goated-Social-Media-vid-Downloader/README.md

-# Easy Download 🚀
+# Palm Download 🚀

 ## Description

-Easy Download is a modern web application that allows you to securely download your favorite social media videos for free!
+Palm Download is a modern web application that allows you to securely download your favorite social media videos for free!
 Built with React, TypeScript, and Tailwind CSS, this project offers a seamless and user-friendly experience for downloading videos from platforms like YouTube.
-Simply paste the video URL, and Easy Download fetches the video information, allowing you to select the desired quality and download it with ease.
+Simply paste the video URL, and Palm Download fetches the video information, allowing you to select the desired quality and download it with ease.

 ## Key Features ✨